On Minimum Maximal Distance-k Matchings: Weighted minimum maximal distance- matchings and -independent dominating sets in chordal graphs

-The {\sc Weighted Minimum Maximal Distance-$k$ Matching} problem (which we shall refer to as {\sc $k$-WMMM}) is the problem to find the minimum weight maximal distance-$k$ matching in a given graph $G$ with a weight function $w: E(G) \rightarrow \mathbb{Q}_+$ defined on its edges, where $\mathbb{Q}_+$ is the set of positive rational numbers.
-The \textsc{Set Cover} problem is to find for the given universal set $X$ and a collection $S$ of its subsets a minimum number of sets from $S$ that cover $X$.
+The \textsc{Weighted Minimum Maximal Distance-$k$ Matching} problem (which we shall refer to as \textsc{$k$-WMMM}) is the problem of finding a minimum weight maximal distance-$k$ matching in a given graph $G$ with a weight function defined on its edges, where $\mathbb{Q}_+$ is the set of positive rational numbers.
+The \textsc{Set Cover} problem is the problem of finding for the given universal set and a collection of its subsets a minimum number of sets from $S$ that cover $X$ [\cite{Garey}].
+A family of sets is said to {\em cover} $X$ if each element of $X$ is contained in at least one set of $C$.

-The next theorem shows the reduction of the {\sc Set Cover} problem to the {\sc $2l$-WMMM} problem in chordal graphs.

-\begin{theorem} Assume that for an arbitrary fixed positive integer number $l$ and some rational constant $c$ there exists a $c \ln |V(G)|$-approximation algorithm {\sc $2l$-WMMM-Approx} for the problem {\sc $2l$-WMMM} in chordal graphs.
-Then there exists a polynomial $c(d+1) \ln |X|$-approximation algorithm for the {\sc Set Cover} problem with the restriction $|S| \le |X|^d$, where $d > 1$ is an arbitrary integer number. \end{theorem} \begin{proof} Consider the following reduction of the problem {\sc Set Cover} to {\sc $2l$-WMMM}.